Lets face it, there’s no gamer on this planet that doesn’t dream of having their own custom gaming setup.

 In reality, designing your dream battlestation is easier than it sounds.
 The endless choice of peripherals, themes and designs can start to feel like a real buzzkill .
 More importantly many of us are also restricted by space and budget, which will ultimately be the biggest factors that dictate how awesome your video game room will be.

-Each of these game room ideas brings something new to the table to help get your creative juices flowing.
+Each of the game room ideas on this list brings something new to the table to help get your creative juices flowing.

 THE BOTTOM LINE: After researching hundreds of the best gaming setups, it’s evident that when it comes to designing the best gaming setups, there’s are 4 key component (besides a great PC or console obviously) you want to keep in mind:

 1. A gaming room theme or color palette